 Townhouses or rowhouses are a great option for families or individuals looking for outdoor space.
 They are available as conventional or bare land condominiums.

-With conventional townhouses or rowhouses, the exterior is common property that is usually maintained by the condominium corporation (though potential buyers should always check the bylaws to confirm).
+With conventional townhouses or rowhouses, the exterior is common property that the condominium corporation usually maintains (though potential buyers should always check the bylaws to confirm).

 If the townhouse or rowhouse is a bare land condominium, the owner has ownership of the land up to the property’s boundaries.
 This means the owner is responsible for landscaping and exterior repairs (e.g. patio or deck) unless the bylaws say otherwise.
 Sometimes condominium corporations are responsible under the bylaws for such maintenance and repairs.